 Earlier this week I finished my annual Daughters of the Flame 20-day devotional journey with goddess Brigid.
 My heart is feeling so full from weaving women into sacred connection with this ancient goddess, while activating them into their own embodied wisdom.

-Brigantia is thought to have been the patron goddess of the Brigantes, who were a Celtic tribe centered around what is now known as Yorkshire.
+Brigantia was a goddess in Celtic (Gallo-Roman and Romano-British) religion of Late Antiquity, and she’s thought to have been the patron goddess of the Brigantes, who were a tribe centered around what is now known as Yorkshire and northern England.

 Interestingly, it has been suggested by a notable Irish scholar, Dáithí O hOgain, that it was the immigration of some of the Brigantes tribe to south-eastern Ireland in the 1st century that brought the goddess there.